5353Vinamra/VSDSquadron-FPGA-Mini-board/Part 3 Task given through Gmail.md

 Expand or Collapse
   </summary>

-**1. Access the Verilog code from the provided link: https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/top.v**
+**1. Access the Verilog code from the provided link: [Verilog Code](https://github.com/5353Vinamra/VSDSquadron-FPGA-Mini-board/blob/main/Necessary%20files%20for%20RGB%20blink/Verilog%20code%20for%20RGB%20Blink.v)**

 **2. Review the module declaration and understand the purpose of each input and output port:**